RobotMermaid/portfolio-iro/about.md

 ---
 layout: page
-title: About
+title: Ondine
 permalink: /about/
 feature-img: "img/ondineSmall.jpg"
 ---

-##Project manager and artist who found coding and hasn't looked back.
+## Project manager and artist who found coding and hasn't looked back.

 I've just finished an extensive boot camp at [Bloc.io](https://www.coursereport.com/schools/bloc) and I'm hoping to find a position as a Front-End Developer to continue learning.